Storm and flood water damage in Charlotte: what to do during and after

 Is flood damage covered by homeowners insurance in Charlotte?+

 Usually not, if it is surface flooding.
 Standard North Carolina homeowners policies cover sudden, accidental water damage like a wind-driven roof leak or a burst pipe, but they exclude surface flooding from creeks, storm runoff, and rising water.
 That kind of flooding requires a separate NFIP or private flood policy.
-We document the source and category so your claim is filed under the right coverage.
+The crew we match you with documents the source and category so your claim is filed under the right coverage.

 What should I do before a storm to prevent water damage?+